-Latest blog post: MapBox Plugin for Wordpress
+Latest blog post: SSL Maps for Everyone

-As part of our engineering team, Tom specializes in building interactive and creative open source mapping tools for MapBox.
+As part of our engineering team, Tom specializes in building interactive and creative open source mapping tools for Mapbox.
 He is a lead architect of our open source mapping stack, including TileMill, which combines Mapnik, Carto, Modest Maps, and other open source tools in a simple interface for designing custom maps.
-He’s also the lead developer behind MapBox.js.
+He’s also the lead developer behind Mapbox.js.

-AJ is the lead cartographer at MapBox.
-AJ works with open data to design beautiful custom maps, including the global street-level MapBox Streets, based on data from OpenStreetMap.
+AJ is the lead cartographer at Mapbox.
+AJ works with open data to design beautiful custom maps, including the global street-level Mapbox Streets, based on data from OpenStreetMap.

 AJ is also a skilled GIS developer who makes inventive use of open source mapping tools like Carto, GDAL, and Mapnik to pioneer new techniques for designing maps for the web.
 AJ is active in many of these open source communities and participated in the first ever code sprint for Mapnik in London.

 AJ received his degree from the Georgian College for Fine Arts near Toronto, Canada.
 His artwork has been on exhibition in multiple galleries in Canada.

 Dane is a lead Mapnik developer, a charter member of OSGEO, a founding member of the Humanitarian OpenStreetMap Team, and in his former position as principal of dbsgeo.com worked on a range of projects leveraging new technology to address social and environmental problems and aid in disaster response and recovery.

 Dane holds a bachelor’s degree in geography and environmental studies from Middlebury College.